Deovandski/fakktion/docs/Ubuntu Deployment16.md

 # Maintenance/Advanced instructions (**WIP**)

 ### Updating Project Source Code without moving database or changing servers.
-1. Make sure that the Admin notice was given in the website, and that users had at least 72 hours to deal with it.
-2. Stop puma with "/etc/init.d/puma stop".
-3. Run the backup script (**backup_script_16.sh**) to save the puma.rb, secrets.yml and database.yml.
-4. Create a database dump as described on the [official Docs](http://www.postgresql.org/docs/9.1/static/backup.html) if you are making new Database migrations.
+1. Make a database backup if you have not done so.
+For local DBs, you should create a database dump as described on the [official Docs](http://www.postgresql.org/docs/9.1/static/backup.html).
-4. Pull the changes with ```git pull https://github.com/YOURUSERNAME/Fakktion.git```
-5. Perform the necessary changes including any needed package manager updates.
-6. Run the recover script (**recover_script_16.sh**) to restore the unique puma.rb, secrets.yml and database.yml
-7. Start puma back with "/etc/init.d/puma restart".
+2. Select an option of project update:
+  - If running a surface update (e.g Source code changes), then run From docs folder ```./u16maintenance.sh 1 USER```.
+  - If running a deep update (e.g Update project dependencies), then run From docs folder ```./u16maintenance.sh 2 USER```.

 ### Updating Project Source Code with database changes or between Servers. (**WIP**)
-Follow the instructions from the [official Docs](http://www.postgresql.org/docs/9.1/static/backup.html) before following the instructions from this guide.

 **DO NOT MOVE DATABASE WITH PENDING MIGRATIONS!** If you do have pending migrations, you must follow the normal updating guide before following this guide otherwise you will risk desync schemas!

-If performing a change of VM, copy the contents of the backup script stored under home/$USER/Fakktion_backup and the Postgres DB dump to the new machine without executing them, and follow the initial deploy guide with the following changes:

-1. Use the recover script on step 8, and again right after step 9 (unless you are okay with changing the rake secret because it will force a logout of all clients.)
-2. After step 9 recover the database with the instructions from the official docs.
+1. Make a DB backup!
+2. Run from docs folder ```./u16maintenance.sh 3 USER```.
+3. Copy **/home/USER/Fakktion_backup** to the new machine.
+4. Follow the initial deploy guide until step 7, then run ```./u16maintenance.sh 4 USER``` instead of step 8.
+5. Keep on following the deployment steps until 11, then run  ```./u16maintenance.sh 5 USER restorePuma? restorePreviousSecrets?``` instead of step 12.
+6. Finish following the guide.
+7. Stop PUMA with ```service puma stop```.
+8. Recover your DB
+9. Start PUMA with ```service puma start```.
+10. Voila!

 ### Checking Logs
 1. Puma Cluster log available under app/log/puma.log